Our Trustees

 Victor’s involvement with Stepping Stones reflects his deeper passion to help individuals and families move from survival to stability and from stability to significance.
 His lifelong mission is to empower people to overcome obstacles, discover their true worth and live with purpose.

-Currently, a Senior Lecturer in Human Resource Management at the University of Bedfordshire, Victor combines his educational background with practical insight to empower learners and future leaders.
+Victor is currently, a Senior Lecturer in Human Resource Management at the University of Bedfordshire.
+He combines his educational background with practical insight to empower learners and future leaders.
 His dedication to mentoring has helped many students develop confidence, gain clarity and achieve academic excellence.
-Victor is a Fellow of the Higher Education Academy (FHEA), a member of the Chartered Institute of Personnel and Development (CIPD) and an accredited external examiner with Advance HE.
+Victor is a Fellow of the Higher Education Academy (FHEA).
+As well as a member of the Chartered Institute of Personnel and Development (CIPD) and an accredited external examiner with Advance HE.

-Helen became a trustee in September 2024.
-She is committed to helping individuals and organisations develop and improve their skills and believes that small changes in habits and behaviours produce great results.
+Helen became a trustee in September 2024 and is committed to helping individuals and organisations develop and improve their skills.
+She believes that small changes in habits and behaviours produce great results.

 Seyefar became one of our trustees in 2024.
-He is deeply committed to our mission and values, and passionate about improving the safety, independence and life opportunities of women and their children in the local community.
+He is passionate about improving the safety, independence and life opportunities of women and their children in the local community.

 Seyefar is Principal Lecturer and Undergraduate Accounting and Finance Portfolio Leader at the University of Bedfordshire Business School.
 He has a strong background in education, governance, and financial oversight and leverages his expertise to support our mission.
-Since joining the board, Seyefar has contributed significantly to the charity’s strategic planning, helping to ensure long-term financial sustainability and the responsible management of donor funds.
+Since joining the board, Seyefar has contributed significantly to the charity’s strategic planning.
+He is helping to ensure our long-term financial sustainability and the responsible management of donor funds.

 Rosie joined our board of trustees in September 2020, having previously been involved with several local voluntary organisations and charities.
 She was attracted by our dedication to empowering women who have experienced domestic abuse to turn their lives around.

-Rosie has over 30 years’ business development and relationship management experience, predominately working for SMEs in the competitive business-to-business sector.
+Rosie has over 30 years’ business development and relationship management experience, predominately working for SMEs.
 She currently works in social housing and is motivated by making a positive impact on residents’ lives and the communities they live in.
 Her experience includes leading resident focussed social value initiatives and developing meaningful relationships to drive business growth and enhance reputation.

 Claire joined us in April 2022 because she wanted to give something back to her local community.
 She was drawn to the charity’s work supporting women and is proud to play a part in helping them move forward with confidence and independence.